WalletConnect/walletconnect-docs/docs/specs/pair/README.md

 **Active Pairing** - A pairing is considered active if any of peer has a proof that other peer can respond to it.
 Active pairings should have a 30 days expiry period.

-- Proposing peer is creating an inactive pairing and sends protocol's P request.
-If response for that request is delivered proposing peer should activate the pairing as it has proof that peer has paired.
+- Proposing peer is creating an inactive pairing and sends protocol P's request.
+If the response for that request is delivered, the proposing peer should activate the pairing as it has proof that peer has paired.

 - Responding peer after calling `pair()` function should always create an active pairing on its side.